Plain English Summary

-The study aims to recruit 228 patients who have mild to moderate Alzheimer's disease, who meet the trial eligibility criteria and are able to travel to one of 20-25 RADAR sites across the UK.
+Patients aged 55 and over who have mild to moderate Alzheimer's disease and are able to travel to one of 20-25 participating sites across the UK

 What does the study involve?

-Each participant recruited into the study will be randomly allocated to receive either losartan or a placebo (dummy tablet) once a day for 12 months.
-In addition to memory tests, we will use brain imaging to measure whether losartan reduces shrinkage (atrophy) in brain areas that are strongly linked with reduced memory function and improves brain blood flow.
+Participants are randomly allocated to receive either losartan or a placebo (dummy tablet) once a day for 12 months.
+In addition to memory tests, brain imaging is used to measure whether losartan reduces shrinkage (atrophy) in brain areas that are strongly linked with reduced memory function and improves brain blood flow.

 What are the possible benefits and risks of participating?

-Possible benefits are unclear, but if the hypothesis is correct, then if you are allocated to receive the active medication this may help slow the progression of Alzheimer's disease, but it must be stressed that there is no guarantee.
-Possible risks include experiencing side-effects from the study drug, which include dizziness, low blood pressure, feeling tired or weak, too little sugar in the blood, and too much potassium in the blood.
+Losartan may help to slow the progression of Alzheimer's disease, but it must be stressed that there is no guarantee.
+Possible risks include experiencing side-effects from the study drug, which include dizziness, low blood pressure, feeling tired or weak, and too little sugar and too much potassium in the blood.

 Where is the study run from?

 The study is a collaborative project led by NHS North Bristol Trust, in collaboration with the University of Bristol, Bristol Randomised Trial Collaboration (UKCRC Registered Clinical Trials Unit).

 When is the study starting and how long is it expected to run for?

 Who is the main contact?